Lombiq/.NET-Analyzers/Readme.md

 - Change the `LangVersion` and `AnalysisLevel` elements in the _Build.props_ file to opt in to new language features and analyzers.
 This does not concern non-SDK-style .NET Framework projects.
 - Wait for all analyzers to support the new SDK (primarily the new language features).
 Then update all packages to latest.
-- Check if there are new [code analysis categories](https://docs.microsoft.com/en-us/dotnet/fundamentals/code-analysis/categories) that we need to surface warnings for by default in the _.editorconfig_ file.
+- Check if there are new [code analysis categories](https://docs.microsoft.com/en-us/dotnet/fundamentals/code-analysis/categories) that we need to surface warnings for by default in the _.globalconfig_ files.

 ### Adding a new analyzer